 Yabusame in Moroyama in Autumn

 The Autumn event is always on Culture Day, November 3rd.
+Unfortunately, since the pandemic began the event has not been open to the public.
 The main display of archery on running horses takes place about 3 pm.
 In addition, there are other events as well, in the lead up to this, including some very unique traditional customs.
 From November 1st the three teenage boys undergo purification and a number of other rituals.
 On the day, after a ritual where they don the boys with flowered kabuto, the boys parade through the town.
 Its normally from about 2 pm.
 In both spring and autumn, the sacred young boys shoot at targets with arrows imparted with divining power.
 Nowadays, the people hope these arrows will convey their wishes to the divinity.

 Izumo Iwai Shrine